DeboraOliver/DataPirates_Challenge/README.md

 # Data Pirates challenge

+## Overview

 Here you are going to find my answer to the Neoway's technical test.

-## Overview
+I developed this project using a Linux (debian10) OS.
+Nonetheless, the only difference, might be the pip freeze including a package called pkg-resources=0.0.0 which will not work.

-## How to use it
+## How to run it

 Install a 3.x Python's version and Virtualenv:
 <ol>
 <li>Clone this repo : git clone https://github.com/DeboraOliver/DataPirates_Challenge.git</li>
 <li>Go to that cloned repo : cd DataPirates_Challenge</li>
-<li>Start a development environment: virtualenv --python $( which python3 ) py3;</li>
+<li>Start a development environment using virtualenv ;</li>
 <li>Install all dependencies : pip install -r requirements.txt;</li>
 </ol>

-## 1. Why am I using two scripts?

-It was a personal decision to turn thins clear and a little more organized.

-The first script named core.py uses a given url to access and collect data.
-The information collected (<i>localidade</i> and <i>faixa de cep</i>).
-The second script is called tojson.py.
-It simply transform the data in a dataframe and then, in a beautiful json file.
-Therefore, they complement one another.

-## 2. Requirements
+## 1. Requirements

 The main libraries used: